 A creaky bike draws all the wrong types of attention.
 You’ll spend your rides looking down trying to identify the source of the creak.
 Your friends will make comments about how annoying your bike sounds and everyone you pass will wonder what’s wrong with your bike.
 Sure, you can keep riding it, but you may be doing unseen damage and the annoying creak isn’t going to go away on its own.
 While a bottom bracket is easy to blame, there are plenty of parts of your bike that may be the cause of the problem.
 So here are some of the culprits of annoying creaks, squeaks and clicks on bikes:

 A poorly lubed chain will make all sorts of atrocious noises.
-Medal rubbing directly on medal without chain lube is not a good look and will wear out your chain far quicker than a properly maintained chain.
+Metal rubbing directly on metal without chain lube is not a good look and will wear out your chain far quicker than a properly maintained chain.
 While it may seem obvious, if you are hearing annoying sounds from your bike, clean the chain and apply some fresh lube.

 The bolts that attach your cleats to your cycling shoes should be cleaned and lubed semi-regularly.
 If the bolts are corroding or the threads are dirty when you pedal, you may be hearing some unseemingly noises.
 Make sure the bolts are properly tightened as well, if the cleats are a little loose they may be moving around causing creaking when you pedal.